HeadCase/qmk_vimdox/keymaps/default/readme.md

-# The default keymap for VimDox
+# The default keymap for Neodox